We are honoured to have a diverse team of talented and experience community members on the Langley Memorial Hospital Foundation Board of Directors.

 Ellen and her family have lived in Langley for the past 10 years.
-She moved from Vancouver as part of the opening team for the Tong Louie Family YMCA and chose Langley for the excellent schools, recreation and beautiful environment for her, husband Ed and their children Joseph and Rachel.
+She moved from Vancouver as part of the opening team for the Tong Louie Family YMCA and chose Langley for the excellent schools, recreation and beautiful environment for her and her family.

-A recent MBA graduate from Royal Roads University in Victoria, Ellen works as the Executive Director of the Langley Division of Family Practice (LDFP), and organization that represents local physicians in Langley and aims to bring our comunity together in health.
-Ellen looks forward to utilizing her skills and resources from the MBA program and past experience in community development and fundraising to support the goals of the Foundation.
-Through many years of working with not-for-profits, she has developed a high appreciation for the volunteers and leadership that make a difference in the lives of others and she looks forward to the opportunity to improve health and to serve her community.
+A recent MBA graduate from Royal Roads University in Victoria, Ellen works as the Executive Director of the Langley Division of Family Practice (LDFP), an organization that represents local physicians in Langley and aims to bring our community together in health.
+Ellen looks forward to utilizing the skills and resources she obtained from the MBA program and past experience in community development and fundraising to support the goals of the Foundation.
+Through many years of working with not-for-profits she has developed a high appreciation for volunteers and the leadership who make a difference in the lives of others.
+Ellen looks forward to the opportunity to help improve health and to serve her community.

 Liz Bailey-Connor is passionate about cultivating a thriving culture and enhancing the capabilities and engagement of employees at First West Credit Union.
 She has worked at First West since 2008.

-Liz has background as a secondary school teacher and Chartered Psychologist in the UK; and operational leadership experience with a large provincial organization.
+Liz has experience as a secondary school teacher and a Chartered Psychologist in the UK and operational leadership experience with a large provincial organization in Canada.
 She brings over 25 years’ experience working in the Human Resources field and applies her knowledge and expertise to her current role of Senior Vice President, People Services.

-She is a business and results oriented professional with extensive experience in all aspects of human resources and other areas of operations.
+Liz is a business- and results-oriented professional with extensive experience in all aspects of human resources and other areas of operations.
 Liz is a thought leader and advocate for continuous improvement, inclusion, and positive cultural change.

-Liz also volunteers and serves in the community (previous experience as Treasurer on Board of a non-profit society) and is the mother of two daughters.
-She enjoys reading/book club and walks with her Golden Retriever.
+Liz also volunteers and serves in the community, has previous experience as Treasurer on a non-profit society Board, and is the mother of two daughters.
+She enjoys reading, book club and walks with her golden retriever.